Spring-2023-CISC374/group-project-ghostshed/README.md

 This example was really helpful in figuring out the tilemap loading syntax needed: https://labs.phaser.io/edit.html?src=src\tilemap\collision\tile%20callbacks.js

 #### Patrick
+Perform Actions
+- Checks what zone the player is in
+- If in the proper zone prints out what action is being done
+- Doesn't effect anything on screen.
+But will when everything is finalized

 #### Ben
 Ghosts and Path Following
 - Created a Ghost class that extends a Phaser Sprite